 Fats get a bad rap, but the truth is that some fat in your diet is essential.
 Fat helps moderate hormones, appetite, insulin response, and vitamin absorption.
 But not all fats are created equal.
 Increasing the amount of plant-based monosaturated fat can lower your cholesterol.
 When you cook, try substituting butter for olive or avocado oil.

+Your menopause nutrition does not have to look out of the ordinary.
 Eggs are vitamin D-rich and full of iron, both nutrients that women often lack.
-Eggs are also a great protein source for menopausal women as they have been shown to reduce cholesterol levels, heart disease risk, and obesity.
+Eggs are also an excellent protein source for menopausal women as they have been shown to reduce cholesterol levels, heart disease risk, and obesity.

 7. Beans and Lentils

 Plant-based protein sources such as legumes have been shown to delay the onset of early menopause and prolong female reproductive function.
+Due to this, they are a great thing to add for menopause nutrition.
 Aiming for three to four servings per day of beans, nuts, peas, soy, and tofu, may have a protective effect on ovarian function in addition to reducing inflammation and oxidative stress.

 8. Dark Leafy Greens

-There are countless reasons to add more leafy greens to your diet—especially if you’re experiencing menopause.
+There are countless reasons to add more leafy greens to your diet—especially for your menopause nutrition.
 Again, cruciferous veggie consumption is a great way to pack in several hard-to-obtain nutrients like calcium, magnesium, potassium, B vitamins, and fiber.
-All of these nutrients are essential for health in menopause as calcium and potassium keep bones and muscles strong, B vitamins and fiber help prevent weight gain, and magnesium and B vitamins regulate our energy levels and moods.
+These nutrients are essential for health in menopause as calcium and potassium keep bones and muscles strong, B vitamins and fiber help prevent weight gain, and magnesium and B vitamins regulate our energy levels and moods.

 Request an Appointment

 As a certified menopause practitioner, Dr. Karen Clark of Chapel Hill Gynecology is experienced in helping patients manage the symptoms of menopause.
 She can help develop a treatment plan to help you manage your symptoms and improve your quality of life.
+That includes ensuring your menopause nutrition is planned out.
 To schedule an appointment, call (919) 960-2720.
 Chapel Hill Gynecology is open for office visits (using recommended protocols for preventing COVID-19 exposure) as well as telemedicine visits.